elc73527/Cumulocity-Amber-Boon-Logic/README.md

 # Cumulocity-Amber-Boon-Logic
 SoftwareAG is partnered with boon logic we have now build an plugin which is collaboration of Software AG Cumulocity IoT with Boon Logic intuitive to adaptive machine learning-based anomaly detection capability along with device managing and monitoring capabilities of Cumulocity.

-# Cumulocity Amber Boon Logic

-SoftwareAG is partnered with boon logic we have now build an plugin  which is collaboration of Software AG Cumulocity IoT with Boon Logic intuitive to adaptive machine learning-based anomaly detection capability along with device managing and monitoring capabilities of Cumulocity.

 # Amber RCA Widget for Cumulocity